FMeinicke/QtRaw/README.md

 The next step is to get all dependencies that are required by LibRaw and rawspeed.
 All dependencies need to go in the `third-party` directory.
 However if you prefer to store your dependencies somewhere else you can also do that but you have to change all paths that point to the `third-party` directory in the `rawspeed.pro` and the `libraw.pro` file.
 Follow the instructions below to get all dependencies:
 1. Download the `libjpeg` installer for gcc (MinGW) from https://sourceforge.net/projects/libjpeg-turbo/.
 Execute it and select the `libjpeg-turbo` directory as destination folder.
-2. Download the `iconv-1.9.2.win32.zip` and `libxml2-2.7.8.win32.zip` archives from https://www.zlatkovic.com/pub/libxml/ and extract them to the `iconv` and the `libxml2` directory respectively.
+2. Download the `iconv-1.9.2.win32.zip`, `zlib-1.2.5.win32.zip` and `libxml2-2.7.8.win32.zip` archives from https://www.zlatkovic.com/pub/libxml/ and extract them to the `iconv`, `zlib` and the `libxml2` directory respectively.

 Finally you are ready to build QtRaw.
 Open the `qtraw.pro` file with QtCreator.
 Go into the 'Projects' tab on the left and add a build step.
 Select 'Make' and give it `install` as 'Make arguments'.
 Then just hit 'Build' and that's it.